rochisha0/circle/README.md

 See [plan](PLAN.md)

-*If you have any questions reach out at rochisha.agarwal2302@gmail.com*
+*If you have any questions, reach out to me at rochisha.agarwal2302@gmail.com*